-On the night when the owl cries 10F (53 x 45.5cm) Written by Naoko Urinami
+On the night when the owl cries 10F (53 x 45.5cm) by Naoko Kanan

 It is a place rich in nature and in harmony, where owls, who are at the top of the food chain, live.